Published in Non-Clinical

 Billing is best performed by staff or outsourced to well-trained billing specialists.
 On the other hand, coding should always be performed by the doctor.
 It is the doctor’s responsibility to become educated on proper and ethical coding procedures to ensure all claims are coded correctly.
 That education starts with understanding which office visit codes to use.

-ICD-10 codes are very specific for each specialty and will require you to familiarize yourself with hundreds and potentially thousands of diagnosis codes.
+ICD-10 codes are very specific for each specialty and will require you to familiarize yourself with hundreds of diagnosis codes.
 One website that will assist you with learning diagnosis codes is ICD10data.com.
-Here you can look up any and all diagnosis codes you may need to code the eye exam, as it is critical that you accurately choose the most specific code available for every patient encounter.
+Here you can look up any and all diagnosis codes you may need to code the eye exam.
+It is critical that you accurately choose the most specific code available for every patient encounter.

-Another convenient tool for learning billing and coding for optometry is the coding booklet I put together that can be found on Amazon or at claimdoctor.net.
-If you are willing to do your own research and want to learn more about how Medicare works then I suggest you visit the CMS.gov website where you can learn about the fee schedule, MIPS incentive program and modifiers as well as reviewing the 1997 Evaluation/Management Guidelines.
+Another convenient tool for learning billing and coding for optometry is this coding booklet.
+If you are willing to do your own research and want to learn more about how Medicare works, then I suggest you visit the CMS.gov website, where you can learn about the fee schedule, MIPS incentive program, and modifiers, as well as review the 1997 Evaluation/Management Guidelines.

 Once you’re credentialed, you’ve set your exam fees, and you know how to submit your claims, it’s time to familiarize yourself with optometry coding guidelines for medical and routine exams.
 These are the bread and butter of the practice, and it’s crucial to keep detailed records of when and which kind of exam you perform on each patient.